 Many types of accidents exist, as do causes for crashes.
 Some of the most common causes include:

-- Distracted driving: A person driving at 55 miles per travels the length of a football field in only five seconds.
+Distracted driving: A person driving at 55 miles per travels the length of a football field in only five seconds.
 While all distractions are dangerous, but texting and other cell phone use are among the most dangerous of driving distractions.
 It is not uncommon for drivers to take five seconds or more to read or reply to a text message while driving.
-While texting, a driver’s eyes are off the road, mind is off driving, at least one hand is off the wheel.
+While texting, a driver’s eyes are off the road, the mind is off driving, at least one hand is off the wheel.
 Some other common distractions include eating or drinking, visiting with other passengers, adjusting vehicle or stereo controls, and applying makeup.
 Drivers may also be distracted by external factors including billboards, people in other cars, or even previous accidents.